Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 We can’t stress this enough – book the marine life tours in advance!
 This will ensure you enjoy everything Exmouth has to offer without worry.

-Also, if you’ll camp on your caravan, look out for emus wandering through the caravan park at dusk.
-They like to snatch any food they can find outside a camp.
+If you’ll camp on your caravan, look out for emus wandering through the caravan park at dusk.
+Sometimes you can see dingoes wandering around on the lookout for food in the National Park.

 Did you know?